alemart/surgescript/docs/tutorials/object_tree.md

 >
 > When you spawn an object, make sure you store a reference to it somewhere.
 >
-> If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's Garbage Collector.
+> If an object cannot be reached from the root (no reachable object has any references to it), it will be automatically destroyed by SurgeScript's built-in Garbage Collector.